 - You can't get another Fastpass for any attraction until it's time for you to return for the first attraction OR two hours have passed since you obtained the first Fastpass (whichever comes first).

 - Look at the posted standby line time.
 If it's just a few minutes, it's probably not worth wasting a Fastpass.
 Just wait in the regular line and use Fastpass later for a more crowded attraction.
-On particularly slow days, you may only need to use Fastpass once or twice, if at all.

 - Look at the posted Fastpass return time.
 There are signs at the entrance of all Fastpass-enabled attractions that indicate the current return times.
 If it's much later in the day, and you're planning to go somewhere else, you may want to skip the Fastpass.
 Remember, you can't get another Fastpass until it's time for you to return for the first attraction (or two hours have lapsed).